FermiSummerSchool/old-2017-ssvm/README.md

         * and then open a browser on your host and point to the URL given in the terminal

 ### XSPEC patch instructions ###
-To patch the vagrant VM's version of XSPEC in the heasarc ftools log into the VM with `vagrant ssh` and execute the patch script with the command `/vagrant/xspec_patch_0.sh`.
+This will apply a patch to the vagrant VM's version of XSPEC in the heasarc ftools.
+* On your host machine in the 'ssvm' directory `git fetch && git pull`.
+This will update the git repository.
+* Log into the VM with `vagrant ssh`.
+* Execute the patch script with the command `/vagrant/xspec_patch_0.sh`.
 This will install the unix 'patch' utility on the VM, retrieve the 351MB binary tarball of the new tool, and update the VM environment.